bilo1967/sight-translation/README.md

-# sight-translation - Simultaneous Interpretation Scroller
+# sight-translation - a scroller app for simultaneous interpreting training
-"Scroller" is a web-based didactic tool for trainers and students of simultaneous interpretation, designed to practice and objectively evaluate sight translation performance.
+_Scroller_ is a web-based tool for trainers and students of simultaneous interpretation, designed to practice and objectively evaluate sight translation performance.
 It simulates real-time speech flow by scrolling text at customizable speeds (WPM), offering objective performance tracking and adaptive display settings.
 Users can load or paste text, adjust scrolling speed (in words-per-minute), and customize readability (font size, spacing) during exercises.
 Real-time metrics (elapsed/remaining time) and pause functionality are included.
 This tool has been conceived and developed for the Department of Interpretation and Translation (DIT) at the University of Bologna by Gabriele Carioli.